 Top 10 Highest Mountains in the World

-Intro and then describe each below with appropriate length.
-Must give equal length to each.
-It must include where they are located, the special about it, height, how to get there, who climbed it first and when, any Nepali who climbed this mountain, weather, people and culture, and any interesting facts.
+First, provide an introduction, followed by a detailed description of each mountain below, ensuring that each description is of equal length.
+Each description should have an equal length.
+It must include where they are located, what is special about it, height, how to get there, who climbed it first and when, any Nepali who climbed this mountain, weather, people and culture, and any interesting facts.

 Sagarmatha/Everest (8848.86 m), the highest mountain globally, sits on the Nepal-China border at Solukhumbu.
-Climbed first by Tenzing Norgay and Edmund Hillary in 1953, the imperial beauty welcomes travelers from Nepal's southern ridge.
+First climbed by Tenzing Norgay and Edmund Hillary in 1953, the imperial beauty welcomes travelers from Nepal's southern ridge.
 A limited number of special permits allow climbers to embrace May's peak (summer monsoon season).
 The most popular route starts from Lukla to Namche Bazaar.
-After the epic journey by Tenzing Norgay and Edmund Hillary, travellers around the world have visited the Mt.
-Everest Base camp trek and most popular Kalapathar (5,555 m).
+After the epic journey by Tenzing Norgay and Edmund Hillary, travelers around the world have visited the Mt.
+Everest Base Camp trek and the most popular Kala Patthar (5,555 m).
 In 2024, spring data show 800 to 900 trekkers entering the Sagarmatha National Park to see Mt.
 Everest.

 2. The Second-Highest Mountain in the World